ansible-collections/community.general/commit-rights.md

 General rules
 -------------
-Individuals with direct commit access to ansible/ansible are entrusted with powers that allow them to do a broad variety of things--probably more than we can write down.
+Individuals with direct commit access to this collection repository are entrusted with powers that allow them to do a broad variety of things--probably more than we can write down.
 Rather than rules, treat these as general *guidelines*, individuals with this power are expected to use their best judgement.

 * Do NOTs: